eojedapilchik/m020-webservice/README.md

 - Clone this Repository
 - Run composer `composer install` in the folder root
-- Run server with the command `symfony server:start`
+- Run server with the command `symfony server:start` or `php bin/console server:start`

 NOTE:
 If you require that the picture of the Beer is retrieved 64encoded, then uncomment: